sidebase/nuxt-auth/README.md

 #### Middleware

 You can use this library to define application middleware.
-This library supports all of [Nuxt's supported approaches](https://v3.nuxtjs.org/guide/directory-structure/middleware#middleware-directory), read on to learn how.
+This library supports all of [Nuxt's supported middleware approaches](https://v3.nuxtjs.org/guide/directory-structure/middleware#middleware-directory).
+In all methods shown below we make use of the `callbackUrl` parameter to give the best user experience: If the user is not authenticated, they are forced to login, but will be redirected to the same page they wanted to visit after they successfully logged in.
+Without a `callbackUrl` parameter, the user would be directed to the index page `/`.

 ##### Global middleware